System Clock and Time Protocols

 Configuring NTP Authentication

 To configure the switch to authenticate NTP packets, create one or more authentication keys using the ntp authentication-key command, specify which keys are trusted by using the ntp trusted-key command, use the ntp authenticate command to enable NTP authentication, and specify to use the trusted-key for a specific server.
-The NTP server must be configured to use the same authentication key and key ID number.
+The NTP server must be configured to select the same authentication key and key ID number.

 Example